ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

           git config --global user.name "XXX"
           git config --global user.email XXX@YYY

-4. Resolve git conflicts.
+### Resolve git conflicts

 You may watch the git log file in vscode, or type *git log* in vscode TERMINAL.
 Possible actions: (i) In the vscode TERMINAL, type: *git config pull.rebase true*. (ii) If you see at the bottom top left of your vscode that you are not in *main*, click on this word (like *main+* or similar) and choose *main*.
 If there are conflicts, you should be asked to resolve them.
 Click on *Resolve conflicts*, and try to commit the eventually modified version.

 ### Problem with anaconda + vscode + numpy/matplotlib